BENJAMIN D. VAUGHAN, LT, USN

 Benjamin was lost when his airplane crashed "at the Naval Air Station, Jacksonville" on April 21, 1947.
 He was survived by his brother and two sisters.

-The article noted he served as a deck officer aboard USS Cabot (CVL 28) in the Pacific during World War II before earning his wings in February 1946.
+The above article noted he served as a deck officer aboard USS Cabot (CVL 28) in the Pacific during World War II before earning his wings in February 1946.

 William Rafferty, Jr. ’44 was also on the gymnastics team.